SergeyShytikov/team-git-workshop/README.md

     git checkout -b BRANCH_NAME.
     ```

-  - making changes at file README and save it
+  - making changes in README file,save it, add images to folders

-    Make some changes to your local repository.
-It could be anything, really.
-If you have found a typo in README - great!
-Take care to give your PR a meaningful name and description.
+    Make changes in  your local repository:

+    To 'teammates':
+    - add "### Header with your name"
+    - add few words self description
+    - add social links
+    - add your photo 300x200px

+    To 'our pets':
+    - add photo your pet
+    - add "### Name"

+    To 'suggestions':
+    - add  music links
+    - add links to movies
+    - add trips

     ```bash
     code .